A classification of degree $2$ semi-stable rational maps $\mathbb{P}^2\to\mathbb{P}^2$ with large finite dynamical automorphism group: Some Finite Subgroups of

-We now have diagonalizable matrices~$A,B\in\GL_3(K)$ satisfying $AB=BA$.
-Standard linear algebra says that they can be simultaneously diagonalized, so possibly after a further conjugation, we may assume that~$A$ and~$B$ are both diagonal.
-And since $A^p=B^p=I$ and the image of~$\<A,B\>$ in~$\PGL_3(K)$ is of type~$C_p^2$, we see that the set
+We start with the case that~$\e=1$, so we have diagonalizable matrices~$A,B\in\GL_3(K)$ satisfying $AB=BA$.
+Standard linear algebra says that they can be simultaneously diagonalized, so after conjugation, we may assume that~$A$ and~$B$ are both diagonal.
+And since $A^p=B^p=I$ and the image of~$\<A,B\>$ in~$\PGL_3(K)$ is of type~$C_p^2$, we see that the group

-contains~$p^3$ distinct elements of~$\GL_3(K)$ that are diagonal and of order dividing~$p$.
+contains~$p^3$ distinct diagonal elements of~$\GL_3(K)$ of order dividing~$p$.
 But~$\GL_3(K)$ contains exactly~$p^3$ diagonal matrices of order dividing~$p$, namely the diagonal matrices with entries that are arbitrary $p$'th roots of unity.
-It follows that~$G=\<\a,\b\>$, which is the image of~$\<\z I,A,B\>$ in~$\PGL_3(K)$, is generated by the two matrices indicated in~(c). \end{proof}
+It follows that~$G=\<\a,\b\>$, which is the image of~$\<\z I,A,B\>$ in~$\PGL_3(K)$, is the group described in~\eqref{eqn:Lemma10c1}.